sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy-examples.md

 - Use existing OSS components
 - IITB has teams assembling and supporting the solution
-- Develop custom business rules, extentions or integrations (in-house)
+- Develop custom business rules, extensions or integrations (in-house)

 Adopt ^ Buy ^ Build

 - Pay for licences and/or support
 - IITB has teams supporting the solution in collaboration with vendor
-- Develop custom business rules, extentions or integrations (in-house or 3rd party)
+- Develop custom business rules, extensions or integrations (in-house or 3rd party)

 \* Core to mandate or requirement likely to change - the increased risk to ESDC leads us to mitigate against lock-in even more, by strictly following the Mandatory API and EA assessment procedures in the Directive on Service and Digital.